kevinpanxc/kevinpanxc.github.io/source/_posts/2014-12-15-basic-rubberband-simulator.markdown

 I was part of a hackathon recently where my group wanted to build a game with the main game mechanic being an elastic tether that ties two co-operating players together.

-We initially planned to build our own physics engine which means coding the tether ourselves.
-10 hours into the hackathon, we realized that this was not feasible and we switched to using Box2D.
+We initially planned to build our own physics engine which included coding the tether ourselves.
+6 hours into the hackathon, we realized that everything would be a lot easier if we just used Box2D.
+So we did.
 Despite the late technology switch, the hackathon turned out really well and you can see the code [here](https://github.com/alvinlao/charm).

 Now that everything's over, I decided to revisit the original incomplete tether code and finish it.